IIIF/api/source/api/presentation/3.0/index.md

 ```
 {: .urltemplate}

-The manifest response contains sufficient information for the client to initialize itself and begin to display something quickly to the user.
+The Manifest response contains sufficient information for the client to initialize itself and begin to display something quickly to the user.
 The manifest resource represents a single object and any intellectual work or works embodied within that object.
 In particular it includes the descriptive, rights and linking information for the object.
 It then embeds the sequence(s) of canvases that should be rendered to the user.

 The identifier in `id` _MUST_ always be able to be dereferenced to retrieve the JSON description of the manifest, and thus _MUST_ use the http(s) URI scheme.